Margomcclintock/ec2-ai-agent-enhancement/README.md

 Integration Consistency Validation: Manual and AI Agent-generated remediation logs with identical payloads and structure.

-All match so the integration consistency is confirmed.
+All match, so the integration consistency is confirmed.
 | Field                | Manual                        | AI Agent           | Match? |
 | -------------------- | ----------------------------- | ------------------ | ------ |
 | **EC2 Instance**     | same sys_id                   | same sys_id        | ✅      |